11 Unusual Gardens Ideas To Consider

 Whether you’re a professional chef or an amateur gourmand, a kitchen garden is a cornucopia of freshly grown, seasonal produce for preparing meals on the spot.
 Distinct from a vegetable garden in size and focus, a kitchen garden supplies you with healthy ingredients, the freshest of the fresh — and always at your fingertips.

-“When all is said and done, a kitchen garden is there to grow things you use frequently when cooking or for cocktails.”
-Yost says.
+“When all is said and done, a kitchen garden is there to grow things you use frequently when cooking or for cocktails,” Yost says.
 “There’s nothing better than a fresh herb in your dinner!”

-Best in USDA Plant Hardiness Zones 2 to 11.
+Ideal garden location: USDA Plant Hardiness Zones 2 to 11.

-10 / 12
+10 / 11

 Winter Garden with snow